drxuno/IEEELatAm2026MagLev/README.md

   6. Row 6.
 Reconstructed velocity
   7. Row 7.
 Observed velocity
   8. Row 8.
 Control signal (voltage) applied to the MagLev

+The plots in the aforementioned paper were obtained by manually choosing each row and plotting using the `plot` command in MATLAB.
+Colors, titles, plot limits, subplots, zoom, legend and editions were done manually.